LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Attendance

-**In-class sections:** attendance is not graded but will be essential for successful completion of the class.
-Students who miss a class are responsible for obtaining the course content provided in class and mastering it.

-**On-line sections:** it is essential that you log into Moodle at the beginning of every week to read the objectives for the week, watch the video lectures, and do the learning activities.
+Attendance is not a part of your grade, but it is essential that you log into Moodle at the beginning of every week to read the objectives for the week.
+Throughout the week, you will need to participate in live class sessions online or watch recordings of the lectures, and do the learning activities.

 **No-Show Drop:** LCC has a [no-show drop](https://www.lanecc.edu/esfs/noshow-drops) policy. which means that during the first week of the term, to avoid being dropped, a student must:

-- Attend at least one class session (for on-campus class sections)
+- Attend at least one online live class session

   or